BinaryBirds/swift-html/README.md

 # SwiftHTML

-An awesome Swift HTML DSL library using result builders.
+An awesome Swift HTML DSL library using result builders that closely follows the W3C standards.

 ```swift